BlackWhiteYoshi/Blazor.TSRuntime/README.md

   - module grouping is now supported
   - small breaking change: A namespace that contains IServiceCollection is required when serviceExtension is enabled and namespace *Microsoft.Extensions.DependencyInjection* was added to the defaults
 - 0.5
-  - generics in type map is now supported
+  - generics in type map are now supported
 - 0.6
   - \*\*\* huge Refactoring, many breaking changes \*\*\*
   - renamed the project, repository and NuGet package to "Blazor.TSRuntime" (before it was "TSRuntime")